Let's Clear the Air

 This site explains the Smoke-Free Arizona Act and what Arizona businesses need to do to comply with the Law.
 It also lays out the procedure for reporting any employer that is in violation.

-You will also find useful information on the dangers of secondhand smoke, news, tips, updates, answers to frequently asked questions about the Law, links to valuable resources, and much more.
+You will also find useful information on the dangers of secondhand smoke, news and publications, tips, updates, answers to frequently asked questions about the Law, links to valuable resources, and much more.

 AZDHS